Mustafaalua/Detector_Detection/readme.md

 }
 ```

 `folder` is the path to the folder that contains the images that will be used to determine the correction.
 The path given should be written with src as current folder.
+Not all folders can be used and more can of course be added.
+The reason for some of them not being able to work, is because they have a wire in the grid to be used as reference.
+That method of reference is outdated and therefore the script can not analyze the grid images with a wire on it.
 ***
 `type` is the file type that the images are saved as.
 If a type or certain specifics, such as file naming, is not implemented then they can be implemented with ImageReader interface.
 ***